awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/create_ecs_cluster.md

 ---
-title: "Create an ECS Cluster"
+title: "Create an ECS cluster"
 weight: 5
 ---

-Let us first create an empty ECS Cluster.
+Let us first create an empty ECS cluster.

-To create an ECS Cluster, follow these steps:
+To create an ECS cluster, follow these steps:

 * Open the [ECS console] (https://console.aws.amazon.com/ecs/home) in the region where you are looking to launch your cluster.
 * Click **Create Cluster**